dfinity/nns-dapp/frontend/src/tests/e2e/README.md

 ```
 npm run test-e2e -- account
 ```
-This will run on the e2e tests which have `account` in the filename.
+This will run only the e2e tests which have `account` in the filename.

 If the environment variable `CI` is set, then the tests will run against `VITE_OWN_CANISTER_URL` instead of `http://localhost:5173`.
 This is configured